235u/proposals/GamePriceComparison/README.md

 ## Proposal

-1. Review the prototype (don't review the source code behind, in it's first iteration) and read the documentation.
+1. Review the prototype and read the documentation (being not that "simple").
-2. Hire, approving the first milestone ("Proof of concept").
+2. Hire, approve the first milestone ("Proof of concept").

 > I can provide further details as required